 Is Your Store Easy to Shop?

-Opening a retail shop, whether on the high street, in a mall or at an out of town location, is still a valid way to sell your products.
+Opening a retail shop, whether on the high street, in a mall or at an out-of-town location, is still a valid way to sell your products.
 Shops still sell.
 Despite the growth in online shopping, many people still prefer shopping in person.
 No, it might not have the convenience of online shopping.
 But it has something better.
 Shopping in real life is an experience.
 As a retail customer, you get to touch products, speak to people, ask questions and enjoy the atmosphere.
 Yes, it takes longer than clicking a button, but you are more likely to come out of it with a product that you love and a smile on your face.

 If the store does it well, there are so many shops on the high streets that don’t.
-Big shops, with huge budgets, often make simple mistakes that mean that their stores don’t offer
+Big shops, with huge budgets, often make simple mistakes that mean that their stores don’t offer excellent customer experience and aren’t easy to shop.
+Here are some of the things to ask yourself if you are wondering if your store is easy to shop.

 Does Navigation Make Sense?